wjojf/dataAI6-LLM-project/doc/report.md

 **Course:** Applied Computer Science – Data & AI 6
 **Project:** Aspect-Based Sentiment Analysis
+**Team:** Team 14 - Eren Korkmaz & Tikhon Kozlov
 **Date:** 2025

 ## Abstract

 This project presents a comprehensive implementation and comparison of three different approaches to Aspect-Based Sentiment Analysis (ABSA): lexicon-based, transformer-based, and LLM-based methods.
 We develop a unified API interface and evaluate each approach on a curated dataset of customer reviews.
-Our results show that while each method has distinct advantages, the LLM-based approach achieves the highest accuracy (82%) at the cost of processing speed, while the lexicon-based approach offers the best speed-accuracy trade-off for real-time applications.
+Our results show that while each method has distinct advantages, the LLM-based approach achieves the highest precision at the cost of processing speed, while the lexicon-based approach offers the best speed-performance trade-off for real-time applications.

 ## 1. Introduction